t-kuni/go-web-api-template/README.md

 # About

-This repository is project skeleton for Go CLI application.
+This repository is project skeleton for Go Web API application.

 # Usage